jolivain/trusted-firmware-a/docs/components/granule-protection-tables-design.rst

 Granule Protection Tables Library
 =================================

-This document describes the design of the granule protection tables (GPT) library used by Trusted Firmware-A (TF-A).
+This document describes the design of the Granule Protection Tables (GPT) library used by Trusted Firmware-A (TF-A).
 This library provides the APIs needed to initialize the GPTs based on a data structure containing information about the systems memory layout, configure the system registers to enable granule protection checks based on these tables, and transition granules between different PAS (physical address spaces) at runtime.

 Arm CCA adds two new security states for a total of four: root, realm, secure, and non-secure.
 In addition to new security states, corresponding physical address spaces have been added to control memory access for each state.
 The PAS access allowed to each security state can be seen in the table below.

 .. list-table:: Security states and PAS access rights
    :widths: 25 25 25 25 25